 Contact Our Experienced Pueblo Pedestrian Accident Lawyers

 If your child has been injured in a pedestrian accident in Pueblo, Denver, Longmont, Boulder, or anywhere in the State of Colorado, it is important to know that you are not alone.
 You have a right to seek compensation for medical expenses, lost wages, and pain and suffering.
-Call Pueblo pedestrian accident attorney Mickey W. Smith, today for a FREE CONSULTATION – (719) 544-0062.
+Call Pueblo attorneys at Smith & Smith, today for a FREE CONSULTATION – (719) 544-0062.